noahc3/Homebrew-Guide/hacking/fuseegelee/safetyprecautions.rst

 By backing up your NAND (the Switch's internal memory), you will later be able to restore it in the event that anything goes wrong, essentially rewinding it back to a previous state.
 BIS keys are also good to backup so you can reinstall any firmware version manually should your NAND backup become corrupted or lost.

-1. Enter RCM but this time send the Hekate payload provided in the SDSetup download to your Switch (refer to Section 1: Accessing RCM if you've forgotten how)
+1. Enter RCM and send the Hekate payload provided in the SDSetup download to your Switch (refer to Section 1: Accessing RCM for instructions about sending the Hekate payload)
 2. In Hekate, select **'Tools > Backup eMMC > eMMC BOOT0 & BOOT1'**
 3. When finished, remove your SD card (you don't need to shutdown Hekate), insert it into your PC, and copy the 'backup' folder to a safe location on your PC.
 Afterwards, delete the 'backup' folder on your SD card.
 4. Insert your SD card back into your Switch